OliverLetterer/SLObjectiveCRuntimeAdditions/README.md

 Getting runtime information about blocks
 ============================
-[CTBlockDescription](https://github.com/ebf/CTObjectiveCRuntimeAdditions/blob/master/CTObjectiveCRuntimeAdditions/CTObjectiveCRuntimeAdditions/CTBlockDescription.h) lets you inspect blocks including arguments and compile time features at runtime.
+[SLBlockDescription](https://github.com/ebf/SLObjectiveCRuntimeAdditions/blob/master/SLObjectiveCRuntimeAdditions/SLObjectiveCRuntimeAdditions/SLBlockDescription.h) lets you inspect blocks including arguments and compile time features at runtime.

-One could use CTBlockDescription for the following test block:
+One could use SLBlockDescription for the following test block:

 ``` objc
 // a test block.